Tasks in REST 3.0: Overview of Methods

 TASK_USER_LIST_TOOLBAR— item in the dropdown menu of the "My Plan" mode, -

-TASK_GROUP_LIST_TOOLBAR— item in the dropdown menu of the group kanban mode, -
+TASK_GROUP_LIST_TOOLBAR— item in the dropdown menu of the kanban group mode, -

 TASK_ROBOT_DESIGNER_TOOLBAR— item next to the Automation rule settings.

-Additional Operations on Tasks
+Additional Operations on the Task

 The following capabilities work only through REST v2: